 Jumping into a running program can lead to injury if you increase your volume and intensity too quickly because running places a lot of stress on your bones, joints, muscles, and tendons, so your tissues need time to adapt.

-Most exercise physiology literature reports that our cardiovascular fitness progresses faster than our musculoskeletal system adapts to the impact of running.
 So, even though you might feel like your heart and lungs can handle more running, it’s essential to take the walk breaks over the first few weeks of training to reduce the stress on your bones and joints.

-Cross-training, which is essentially any non-running exercise, is an important component of training for runners, especially beginners.
-This enables you to develop your aerobic fitness base and endurance without placing more impact forces on your bones, joints, muscles, and connective tissues.
+It enables you to develop your aerobic fitness level and endurance without placing more impact forces on your bones, joints, muscles, and connective tissues.

 Most cross-training activities also use somewhat different muscles than running, so cross-training can reduce muscle overuse and soreness and prevent the development of muscle imbalances from running only.